PaNOSC-ViNYL/ase/doc/ase/trajectory.rst

 file contains one or more :class:`~ase.atoms.Atoms` objects, usually to be interpreted as a time series, although that is not a requirement.

-The :mod:`io.trajectory` module currently only defines one kind of Trajectory files, the PickleTrajectory.
+The :mod:`io.trajectory` module currently defines two kinds of Trajectory files, the PickleTrajectory and the BundleTrajectory.
+PickleTrajectory is the recommended Trajectory format, BundleTrajectory is only intended for large molecular dynamics simulations (large meaning millions of atoms).

 In the future, other kinds of Trajectories may be defined, with similar Python interface but with different underlying file formats.

 PickleTrajectory
 ================

-The PickeTrajectory has the interface
+The PickleTrajectory has the interface

 .. autoclass:: ase.io.trajectory.PickleTrajectory
    :members: